Shelby County COVID-19 cases significantly drop - NewsBreak

 Shelby County COVID-19 cases significantly drop

+MEMPHIS, Tenn. — The number of COVID-19 cases in Shelby County has significantly dropped.Fired Shelby County Health official speaks out

-The number of new cases here has fallen by 64% over the past two weeks.
+As of Feb.
+15, the number of new cases has fallen by 64% over the past two weeks.
+Hospitalizations are down by 39%.

 Despite the good news, the virus remains a serious threat.